-Tesla semi truck unveil event “tentatively” set for October 26
+Tesla semi truck unveil event ‘tentatively’ set for October 26

 Security researchers find gross deficiencies on Equifax Argentina site